rscookbook/cookbook/sections/05-books-courses.md

 ## Texts

-In our experience, we've been trained on the bascis of remote sensing by Ian Woodhouse (Woodhouse, I.H.
+In our experience, we've been trained on the bascis of remote sensing by Ian Woodhouse<sup>1</sup>, but we're well aware that there are so many other textbooks out there that are better suited towards different learners with any background that you can imagine.
+If there's a book or author that you've had great experiences with, let us know and we'll add it to our list of recommendations!

+<sup>1</sup>Woodhouse, I.H.
 (2006).
 Introduction to Microwave Remote Sensing (1st ed.).
-CRC Press. https://doi.org/10.1201/9781315272573), but we're well aware that there are so many other textbooks out there that are suited towards different learners with any background that you can imagine.
-If there's a book or author that you've had great experiences with us let us know and we'll add it to our list of recommendations!
+CRC Press. https://doi.org/10.1201/9781315272573)

 ### Community Recommendations